Labour, Feminism, LGBTQ2S+ by various organizations.

 Dr. Sara Diamond

-Dr. Sara Diamond is currently President of OCAD University (2018).
+Dr. Sara Diamond is currently President Emerita of OCAD University Canada’s “university of the imagination.”
+She was President and Vice-Chancellor for 15 years, stepping down on June 30, 2020.
 Diamond holds a PhD in Computing, Information Technology and Engineering from the University of East London, a Master’s in Digital Media theory from the University of the Arts London and an Honour’s Bachelor of Arts in History and Communications from Simon Fraser University.
 She is an appointee of the Order of Ontario and the Royal Canadian Society of Artists; and also a Senior Fellow at Massey College, University of Toronto.
 During her tenure, OCAD U has taken a leadership role in digital media, design research, and curriculum, through the Digital Futures Initiative.
 Diamond also played a leading role in OCAD University’s establishment of the Indigenous Visual Culture program.

 Diamond was hugely influential in the B.C. labour, feminist, LGBTQ2S and independent video movement from the mid-1970s through the mid 1990s.
 She was an innovator and influencer in Vancouver’s cultural and academic communities as a solo artist, curator educator (ECUAD, VIVO Media Arts Centre), and as co-founder of Amelia Productions and founder of the Women’s Labour History Project.